Financial Help for People With Disabilities

 Government Programs for Children with Disabilities

-Financial Aid for Disabled Students
+Financial Aid for Students with Disabilities

 While 45% of Americans over 25 who do not have a disability have at least an associate degree, only 25% of those with a disability do.
 About 19% of college students have a disability, ranging from learning challenges to mental health to mobility challenges.

 Some of reasons students with disabilities don’t pursue higher education are that they don’t feel they’ll have a good support system, or they’re not encouraged to go to college.
 The biggest barrier, however, is finances.
 College is often more expensive for students with a disability, sometimes involving increased housing, technology, transportation costs and more.
 If the student comes from a low-income family, that increases the challenge.
-The good news is that there are many scholarships and other financial services available to disabled students.
+The good news is that there are many scholarships and other financial services available to students with disabilities.

-Some scholarship resources for disabled students are:
+Some scholarship resources for students with disabilities are:

 Student Loan Forgiveness for Persons with Disabilities

-A total and permanent disability (TPD) discharge waives repayment of William D. Ford Federal Direct Loan (Direct Loan) Program, Federal Family Education Loan (FFEL) Program and Federal Perkins loans, as well as waives completing a TEACH Grant service obligation.
+total and permanent disability (TPD) discharge waives repayment of William D. Ford Federal Direct Loan (Direct Loan) Program, Federal Family Education Loan (FFEL) Program and Federal Perkins loans, as well as waives completing a TEACH Grant service obligation.
 A TPD discharge requires application and documentation.

 Financial Assistance for Older Adults with Disabilities